Gruni22/alpicool_ha_ble/README.md

 1. Navigate to **Settings > Devices & Services**.
 2. Home Assistant should automatically discover your fridge if it is powered on and nearby.
 If so, click **Configure** on the discovered device card.
 3. If it's not discovered automatically, click **Add Integration**, search for "Alpicool BLE", and follow the prompts to select your device.
+4. Select "dual_zone_modes" if your freezer has a Freezer or Fridge Mode.
+This will disable seperate controls, when the device is in fridge mode.
-4. Press the pairing button on the fridge, if "APP" is written on the display.
+5. Press the pairing button on the fridge, if "APP" is written on the display.

 ***
 ## Technical Details & Protocol Quirks